|The Chicago Fresh Air Hospital building's footprint is highlighted in green.|

 In 1914, there were 10,000 registered cases of Tuberculosis (TB).
 The number of deaths due to TB in Chicago that year was 3, 384.
 Yet there were only 300 public beds available in the city for patients who could not afford to pay for treatment.
 In March 1915, the Municipal Tuberculosis Sanitarium opened its doors to citizens of Chicago suffering from tuberculosis.
 Treatment was free to residents of Chicago.

-In 2005 a Korean American gentleman by the name of Park has converted the former hospital into a condominium complex.
+In 2005 a Korean-American gentleman named Park converted the former hospital into a condominium complex.